facile-it/moka/README.md

 -->
 ## Testing

-We higly suggest using [Paraunit](https://github.com/facile-it/paraunit) for a faster execution of tests:
+We highly suggest using [Paraunit](https://github.com/facile-it/paraunit) for a faster execution of tests:

 ``` bash
 $ composer install --dev